HarperCollins, striking workers agree to federal mediation

 “We entered negotiations eager to find common ground, and we have remained committed to achieving a fair and reasonable contract throughout this process,” the company’s statement reads in part.
 “We are hopeful that a mutually agreed upon mediator can help find the solutions that have eluded us so far.
 HarperCollins has had a union for 80 years, with a long history of successful and fair contract negotiations.
 The company has the exact same goal now, and is actively working to achieve it.”

+As defined by the government, federal mediation is a “voluntary process” through which a “neutral” third party tries to help labor and management reach an agreement.

-HarperCollins and the UAW have disagreed on union protections, workplace diversity and wages, with the UAW asking the publisher to raise the starting salary from $45,000 to $50,000.
+HarperCollins and the UAW have disagreed on union protections, workplace diversity and wages, with the UAW asking the publisher to raise the starting salary from $45,000 to $50,000 — a range comparable to what other large New York publishers pay.

 HarperCollins union members — who include editorial assistants, marketers and other mid- and entry-level staffers — had been working without a contract since last spring.
 They staged a one-day strike over the summer and walked off indefinitely on Nov.
 10. Last week, more than 100 workers held a rally in front of News Corp headquarters in midtown Manhattan.